What's happened

 How we got here

-The investigation into Andrew Talbot began in February 2020 when he was caught on CCTV dropping cocaine outside his daughter's primary school.
-This led to the discovery of his involvement in drug theft and distribution while serving in the police force.
+The investigation into Andrew Talbot began in February 2020 after he was caught on CCTV dropping cocaine outside a primary school.
+This led to a deeper inquiry revealing his involvement in a drug supply operation while serving as a detective in the anti-corruption unit.

 Common question